There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Overall, her performance will not blow you away here.
 This was an overall stale movie, but Jennifer Lawrence was able to give the movie barely enough life to keep me interested.
-During all the filler scenes, Jennifer Lawrence is nothing special.
-There are, however, plenty of harsh and twisted scenes in which Dominika must endure some cruel punishment.
+During all of the filler scenes, Jennifer Lawrence was nothing special.
+There were, however, plenty of harsh and twisted scenes in which Dominika must endure some cruel punishment.

-Whether it is sexual agony (due to unwanted sexual experiences) or physical torture, Dominika does not have a very good time during the events of the movie.
-Jennifer Lawrence does a decent job of capturing the reluctance, fear, pain, and tragedy that this character experiences.
-Jennifer Lawrence is able to carry the audience through the movie due to these scenes alone.
-Again, the performance will not blow anyone away, but it was enough to keep me invested through the movie’s duration.
+Whether it was sexual agony (due to unwanted sexual experiences) or physical torture, Dominika did not have a very good time during the events of the movie.
+Jennifer Lawrence did a decent job of capturing the reluctance, fear, pain, and tragedy that this character experiences.
+Jennifer Lawrence was able to carry the audience through the movie due to these scenes alone.
+Again, the performance will not blow anyone away, but it was enough to keep me invested in the character throughout the movie’s duration.

 Con: Origin Story (-6pts)